Amicable examples for informed source separation: Amicable-example-based informed Source Separation

 where $\theta$ denotes network parameters.
 A typical choice for $d()$ is $l1$ or $l2$ distance.
 We use $l2$ distance in this work.
 Unlike conventional ISS, where the separation model is designed to use the side-information $\psi_\omega(y)$ encoded from $y$ and optimize the parameters $\theta, \omega$ as $\min_{\theta, \omega}d(f_\theta(x, \psi_\omega(y)),y)$, we fix the separation model parameters $\theta$ and instead compute a perturbation $\nu$ that minimizes the criterion under a constraint $\mathcal{C}$ on the perturbation as

-The perceptibility of the perturbation $\nu$ is highly depends on the input mixture $x$ to be added, for example, low-level noise can be perceptible when the mixture is also low-level, and high-level noise can be hardly perceptible when the mixture is also high-level.
+The perceptibility of the perturbation $\nu$ highly depends on the input mixture $x$ to be added, for example, low-level noise can be perceptible when the mixture is also low-level, and high-level noise can be hardly perceptible when the mixture is also high-level.
 To incorporate the masking effect, we use short-term power ratio (STPR) regularization \cite{Takahashi21adv} as the constraint, i.e.,

-where $\vartheta(\nu, l) = [\|\nu_1\|_2, \cdots, \|\nu_N\|_2]$ is the patchwise $l2$ norm function, which computes the norms of short segments $\nu_n=[\nu(t_n),\cdots,\nu(t_n+l)]$ of length $l$ starting from time index $t_n=(n-1)l$.
-Unlike adversarial examples, where the perturbation can be arbitrarily large without the constraint on the magnitude of the perturbation, amicable noise $\nu$ can be self-regularized without the constraint because injecting too large noise in the mixture itself makes the separation difficult close to the target.
+where $\vartheta(\nu, l) = [\|\nu_1\|_2, \cdots, \|\nu_N\|_2]$ is the framewise $l2$ norm function, which computes the norms of short frames $\nu_n=[\nu(t_n),\cdots,\nu(t_n+l)]$ of length $l$ starting from time index $t_n=(n-1)l$.
+We use $l$ = 4096 samples.
+Unlike adversarial examples, where the perturbation can be arbitrarily large without the constraint on the magnitude of the perturbation, amicable noise $\nu$ can be \textit{self-regularized}; the perturbation may not become too large without any constraint because injecting too large perturbation in the mixture itself makes the separation difficult and thus, the amicable perturbation may inherently need to be small to minimize the separation error.
 Nevertheless, we found that the constraint is essential not only for regularizing the magnitude of the perturbation but also for robustly obtaining improvements in the separation.

 By introducing a Lagrange weight $\lambda$, \eqref{eq:amic} can be solved by minimizing the loss function $L$ using stochastic gradient descent:

 We omit $\theta$ for the sake of clarity.

 If the negative of the first term is used instead, \eqref{eq:amicloss} results in the loss function for the adversarial example.
 However, optimization behavior can be different depending on the loss surface, as shown in Fig.~\ref{fig:advamic}.
 If the loss curve becomes flat around the (local) optimal point but becomes steep away from the optimal point, the improvement by amicable examples may not be as significant as that by adversarial examples and vice versa.